nixphp/framework/docs/pages/routing.md

 # Routing

-PHPico provides a simple and powerful routing system based on HTTP methods and URIs.
+NixPHP provides a simple and powerful routing system based on HTTP methods and URIs.
 Routes map incoming requests to controller methods or closures with minimal configuration.

 ---